camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 Moving the project has several implications:

-* Camunda 7 Assert version is now tied to the Camunda 7 7 release.
+* Camunda 7 Assert version is now tied to the Camunda 7 release.
 * The Maven group id for Camunda 7 Assert [changed](#camunda-platform-assert-maven-coordinates).
 * Camunda 7 Assert uses AssertJ under the hood.
 The version of AssertJ is tied to the version that the latest version of Spring Boot currently supported by Camunda 7 uses.
 Find details on supported AssertJ versions in the version [compatibility table]({{< ref "/user-guide/testing/_index.md#assertions-version-compatibility" >}}) in the testing documentation.

 ## Versioning of Camunda 7 Assert

-From now on Camunda 7 Assert will be released together with the Camunda 7.
+From now on Camunda 7 Assert will be released together with Camunda 7.
 This also means they will share the same version (e.g. 7.17.0, 7.17.1, etc.).

 ## Camunda 7 Assert Maven coordinates